lightning/bolts/01-messaging.md

 without negotiation or special coding in clients.
 The "ignore additional data" rule similarly allows for future expansion.

-Implementations may prefer have message data aligned on an 8 byte boundary (the largest natural alignment requirement of any type here), but adding a 6 byte padding after the type field was considered
+Implementations may prefer to have message data aligned on an 8 byte boundary (the largest natural alignment requirement of any type here), but adding a 6 byte padding after the type field was considered
 wasteful: alignment may be achieved by decrypting the message into